wso2/docs-mi/en/docs/reference/connectors/ldap-connector/ldap-connector-example.md

 This will have 2 API resources, `create`, `search`.

-* `/create` : This will create a new LDAP entry in the LDAP server.
+* `/create`: This will create a new LDAP entry in the LDAP server.

-* `/search` : This will performs a search for one or more LDAP entities with the specified search keys.
+* `/search`: This will perform a search for one or more LDAP entities with the specified search keys.

 If you do not want to configure this yourself, you can simply [get the project](#get-the-project) and run it.

 ## Set up the integration project

-Before you begin, see [Setting up LDAP]({{base_path}}/reference/connectors/ldap-connector/setting-up-ldap/) if you need to setup an LDAP and try this out.
+Before you begin, see [Setting up LDAP]({{base_path}}/reference/connectors/ldap-connector/setting-up-ldap/) if you need to set up an LDAP and try this out.

 Follow the steps in the [create integration project]({{base_path}}/develop/create-integration-project/) guide to set up the Integration Project.